 The greatest threat to mangrove populations in the Turks and Caicos is likely development.
 Unfortunately, many questionable planning and development decisions are made, often without considering pertinent and basic information.

-An example are the proposed reductions to the Frenchman's Creek and Pigeon Pond Nature Reserve on Providenciales.
+An example is the proposed reductions to the Frenchman's Creek and Pigeon Pond Nature Reserve on Providenciales.
 This protected area combines microcosms of many of the terrestrial and coastal environments that define the Turks and Caicos, including wetland systems of varying salinities.
-Included in the many proposed reductions is about a one mile (1.6 km) section of a complex 2.4 mile (3.9 km) long tidal wetland system, which on its southern end supports what is likely the largest conterminous red mangrove stand on Providenciales.
+Included in the many proposed reductions is approximately a 1 mile (1.6 km) section of a complex 2.4 mile (3.9 km) long tidal wetland system, which on its southern end supports what is likely the largest conterminous red mangrove stand on Providenciales.
 Government departments tasked with providing essential data on the significance of the areas being removed returned maps that did not show that wetlands even existed, let alone data on the importance of the system.
 Despite widespread public disapproval of the proposed reductions, and despite various government administration changes, what appears to be an unnatural pressure continues to push for the significant reductions to the nature reserve.

 Much of the protected area in the Turks and Caicos includes mangrove wetlands.
-One of the remarkable aspects of the various wetlands in country is how much they vary.
+One of the remarkable aspects of the various wetlands in the country is how much they vary.
 Differences in tidal movement, water salinity, proximity to reefs and deep water, soil, sand, and rock bedding depths, and more factors into wildlife presence and density.

 Foremost, by collective area as well as significance to the environment, is the Ramsar Nature Reserve, which is primarily found off of the southern coasts of North Caicos and Middle Caicos, and the south-western coast of East Caicos.
 This extensive wetland system contains the vast majority of red mangroves in the Turks and Caicos.